 In all assignments, the focus will be on showing the correct reasoning.
 NO CREDIT will be given for a correct answer without the reasoning being clearly explained.
 A great deal of the credit for a problem may be given if the reasoning is correct, but the numerical answer is incorrect for one reason or another.
-To get full credit for a problem, you must give a detailed statement of the problem and a brief but complete explanation of your reasoning.
+To get full credit for a problem, you must give a complete explanation of your reasoning.
 Occasionally, you may find an answer that is obviously incorrect.
 For example, say you derived the distance to the Sun to be three miles.
 In such a situation, you can still get partial credit for the problem simply by recognizing that the answer obviously does not make sense and explaining why the answer is manifestly incorrect.
-NO CREDIT will be given for an answer that has incorrect units unless you comment on the fact that your answer is wrong and take a guess where you may have gone wrong.
-For example, if you expect an answer that should have units of length (inches, meters, miles, etc.) but give an answer of 25 seconds you will get no credit unless you comment on this.
 Finally, your work must be legible.
-NO CREDIT will be given for work that I find illegible.
+NO CREDIT will be given for work that I or the TA find illegible.
 NO CREDIT will be given if I find it difficult to follow the sequence of steps.
 Your work must flow sequentially from left to right across the page and from the top to the bottom of the page.
 It is your responsibility, and yours alone, to make sure that your work is legible and orderly.
 You may discuss problems with others on your homework sets, but the solutions you hand in must be your original work.
-Homework should be turned in via Canvas by the beginning of class on the day that assignments are due.
-I will accept emailed assignments, but the due dates / times will be the same regardless of technical difficulties.
+Using online services like Chegg to look up homework problems is cheating!
+If I discover that you have copied a solution, NO CREDIT will be given for that assignment.
+Homework should be turned in by the beginning of class on the day that assignments are due.
 Late homework will be accepted with the grade reduced by 20% per 24 hours.
 I will post all solutions to problem sets a week after the due date.
 Once I have posted a solution set on Canvas, no late credit may be obtained for that assignment.

-Attendance:
+Attendance

-Given the uncertain nature of the world this semester, attendance in class will not be mandatory and absences will not impact your grade.
-However, if you miss a class, you are responsible for viewing the lecture recording in Canvas and completing all associated in-class participation assignments, including taking detailed notes.
+Attendance in this class will not be mandatory and absences will not impact your grade.
+However, if you miss a class, you are responsible for obtaining notes and completing all associated in-class participation assignments.
 If you are unable to attend classes for a period of a week or more, please email me directly so that we can discuss your situation.

-The Department of Physics and Astronomy:
+I ne Department of Physics & Astronomy